orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Programmers; We are translators at heart.
-And only sometimes are we computers.*
+And only sometimes are we computers.
+Every layer *
 ***[], []***
 ***, 2XXX***